paolofromfar/AI4Lobbying/README.md

 ## Summary

-This project is about collecting all available data from EU institutions on a specific subject.
-It would automatically create links between Members of the European Parliament and their expressed votes to create a map of interests, cross party and cross nationalities.
+AI4Lobbying collects all available data from EU institutions on a specific subject.
+It establishes links between Members of the European Parliament and their expressed votes to create a map of interests, cross party and cross nationalities.

 ## Background